danfuzz/samizdat/doc/language-guide/11-execution-trees.md

 This represents a variable definition statement as part of a closure body.

-When run successfully, nodes of this type cause `name` to be bound in the current (topmost) execution environment.
+When run successfully, nodes of this type cause `name` to be bound in the current (innermost) execution environment.
 The `box` binding determines the nature of the variable:

   * `@cell` &mdash; The variable is a mutable cell, which can be initially